What is Texas known for?

-You must go to the State Fair of Texas for even once in your life.
-The largest state fair in the nation!
+It’s the largest State Fair in the nation.
 It is for the whole family; there are many fun activities for kids and adults.

 The Schlitterbahn’s New Braunfels location has been recognized as the world’s best water park for 21 straight years.

-There are many rivers around, but the most popular ones are Guadalupe river, the Trinity River, the San Marcos and the Komal river.
+There are many rivers around, but the most popular ones are the Guadalupe river, the Frio River, the Trinity River, the San Marcos, and the Komal River.

 The Bluebonnet is Texas’ State flower, and it blooms during springtime all over the state.
 When they are in bloom, act fast because they don’t last long.

 The Czech Stop

 This Little Czech Bakery has been promoting that Czech heritage and spirit in a small town of West, Texas.
 You HAVE to stop and try their kolaches!

 It is a cutlet of tenderized beef, battered and fried in a skillet until crisp (like would do with fried chicken, hence the name).
-It is a Texan staple and typically served with mashed potatoes with cream gravy.
+It is a Texan staple and is typically served with mashed potatoes with cream gravy.

 However, it can also be easily made at home as it is basically tortillas filled with potatoes, crispy bacon, soft scrambled eggs, and all the toppings!

 Blue Bell Ice Cream

-Try their newest flavor, called Cookie Cake – it’s a sweet cream ice cream loaded with chocolate chip cookie crumbles, cake pieces and swirls of chocolate and vanilla icing.
+Try their newest flavor, called Cookie Cake – it’s a sweet cream ice cream loaded with chocolate chip cookie crumbles, cake pieces, and swirls of chocolate and vanilla icing.
 Yum!

-The Fort Worth Stockyard is at Fort Worth’s National Historic District, and it offers an authentic glimpse of the American West.
+The Fort Worth Stockyard is at Fort Worth’s National Historic District, and it offers an authentic glimpse of the American West and cowboy culture.
 You can start your day watching cattle drive by the Fort Worth Herd.

 Bats in Austin

-Austin is famous for the food scene, outdoor activities and musicians performing; but Downtown Austin is also known for its love of the winged nocturnal animals, the Mexican Free-Tailed Bats, which you see during sunset if you go Bat Watching.
+Austin is famous for the food scene, the University of Texas, outdoor activities, and musicians performing; but Downtown Austin is also known for its love of the winged nocturnal animals, the Mexican Free-Tailed Bats, which you see during sunset if you go Bat Watching.

-Everything is just a little different in the Lone Star State, and that includes high school football.
+Everything is just a little different and bigger in Texas, and that includes high school football, college football and the Dallas Cowboys.
 The game is much more than a sport; it’s a culture, a lifestyle, and some even say it is a religion.

 Live Music Capital of the World, Austin

 Mainly because on any given night, you can find over a hundred venues showcasing a wide variety of live music performances.
 It is entertaining!

-Now it’s you turn?
+Now it’s your turn!

 What makes Texas unique for you?
 Share your suggestions with us!